catara/rocksmith-custom-song-toolkit/RocksmithTookitGUI/DLCManager/README.md

-[ ] check db also checks arrangements, standardization, tones, [-] vs blue maybe also yes blue (blu happens also when small 1bite amybe 2 diff in filesize [-] small improv: add the proper lasconvdate in the db [-] fix songs w only bass and dd attached
-[-] select incl groups has a small error (userissues) [-] test replace ....
+[ ] check db also checks arrangements, standardization, tones, [-] vs blue maybe also yes blue (blu happens also when small 1bite amybe 2 diff in filesize [-] small improv: add the proper lasconvdate in the db [-] select incl groups has a small error (userissues) [-] test replace ....
 [-] add copy last and initial to mass pack